-By developing and reflecting on your teaching skills, receiving recognition for your teaching experience and training from the University Michigan, and preparing and receiving feedback on your teaching philosophy, you will increase your marketability for faculty positions, become prepared for the job application and interview process, and develop the teaching skills needed to succeed as a junior faculty member.
-Almost all Certificate recipients report that the program gave them the skills and knowledge to enhance their teaching and increased their confidence in their ability to teaching at the college level and to discuss teaching and learning during job interviews
+By developing and reflecting on your teaching skills, receiving recognition for your teaching experience and training from the University of Michigan, and preparing and receiving feedback on your teaching philosophy, you will increase your marketability for faculty positions, become prepared for the job application and interview process, and develop the teaching skills needed to succeed as a junior faculty member.
+Almost all Certificate recipients report that the program gave them the skills and knowledge to enhance their teaching and increased their confidence in their ability to teach at the college level and discuss teaching and learning during job interviews.

 2. Will the U-M Graduate Teacher Certificate appear on my official U-M transcript?

 No. Only programs for which tuition is paid appear on official U-M transcripts.
 Participation in this program is free.
 However, you may include and highlight the U-M Graduate Teacher Certificate on your curriculum vitae or in cover letters for job applications.

 3. Is the U-M Graduate Teacher Certificate a state credential or license for K-12 instruction?